garrandall/popular-music-data/tracks/i-love-music--part-1--the-o-jays.md

   start_date: '1976-02-21'
 ---
 Ah, ah, ah, na, na, na, na, na, na, na, na
-Ohhh, oh, oooh, oh, oh, oooh, oh, oh, oh
+Ohhh, oh, ohoh, oh, ohoh, oh, oh
 Get it on, get it on
 Get it on, get it on, get it on
 Get it on, yeah
-Ohhh, oh, oooh, oh, oh, oooh, oh, oh, oh
+Ohhh, oh, ohoh, oh, ohoh, oh, oh

 I love music
 Any kind of music